sentclose/sentc-docs/docs/guide/e2ee/user.md

 :::

 @tab Rust
-For rust an enum is returned with either the User data or mfa data.
+For rust enum is returned with either the User data or mfa data.

 ````rust
 use sentc::keys::{StdUser, StdUserLoginReturn};